Twarner491/TeddyWarner.org/docs/Projects/VonNiemannProbe.md

 It's worth mentioning again that Niemann has publically admitted to cheating with aid from electronic devices in online matches, once at age 12 and again at age 16.
 Niemann referred to one of these instances as "an absolutely ridiculous mistake"[^22], while maintaining that he had never cheated in a tournament with prize money.

 A couple of weeks after their initial accusations, [Chess.com](https://www.chess.com/home) released a formal, 72-page report (found below) outlining an investigation into Niemann's play, and alleging that **Niemann has likely cheated with electronic aid in more than 100 games, and as recently as 2020**, including in matches where money was on the line.
 The magnitude of Niemann's alleged cheating scandal, as presented in [Chess.com](https://www.chess.com/home)'s report, proves to be much larger and longer-lasting than Niemann publically admitted.
-[Chess.com](https://www.chess.com/home)'s investigation relied on a variety of analytical tools to compare the moves of Niemann to those recommended by chess engines, and noted "many remarkable signals and unusual patterns in Hans’ path as a player.”[^13] The site claims that "while [they] don’t doubt that Hans is a talented player, we note that his results are statistically extraordinary”[^13], and their investigation into Niemann's gameplay has uncovered "blatant cheating".[^13] **The report states that Niemann privately confessed to these allegations and that his Chess.com account was subsequently closed in 2020.**
+[Chess.com](https://www.chess.com/home)'s investigation relied on a variety of analytical tools to compare the moves of Niemann to those recommended by chess engines, and noted "many remarkable signals and unusual patterns in Hans' path as a player.”[^13] The site claims that "while [they] don't doubt that Hans is a talented player, we note that his results are statistically extraordinary"[^13], and their investigation into Niemann's gameplay has uncovered "blatant cheating".[^13] **The report states that Niemann privately confessed to these allegations and that his Chess.com account was subsequently closed in 2020.**

-In a private letter to Niemann, Chess.com's Chief Chess Officer, Danny Rechsch writes "We are prepared to present strong statistical evidence that confirms each of those cases above, as well as clear ‘toggling’ vs ‘non-toggling’ evidence, where you perform much better while toggling to a different screen during your moves".[^13] While the report outlines that [Chess.com](https://www.chess.com/home) has historically treated bans as a private matter, the ongoing accusations and Niemann's ban from the site's Global Championship spurred the platform to provide the investigation that provided justification for their decisions.
+In a private letter to Niemann, Chess.com's Chief Chess Officer, Danny Rechsch writes "We are prepared to present strong statistical evidence that confirms each of those cases above, as well as clear 'toggling' vs 'non-toggling' evidence, where you perform much better while toggling to a different screen during your moves".[^13] While the report outlines that [Chess.com](https://www.chess.com/home) has historically treated bans as a private matter, the ongoing accusations and Niemann's ban from the site's Global Championship spurred the platform to provide the investigation that provided justification for their decisions.

 <center>
   <iframe src="https://drive.google.com/file/d/11IokKgTVSXdpYEzAuyViIleSZ_2wl0ag/preview" width="100%" height="600" allow="autoplay"></iframe>